Total Entertainment Network: Commercial launch and the low-latency problem (1996)

-Total Entertainment Network was the first online gaming provider to go live.
-Operating out of San Francisco, the service allowed games for MS-DOS and Windows to be online with and against other players, and let players chat and download game-related content.
-The service was bundled with many PC games and offered as a subscription service.
-The games supported on TEN include Duke Nukem 3D, NASCAR Racing Online Series, Quake, Command & Conquer, Panzer General, and Big Red Racing.
+Operating out of San Francisco, TEN went commercial in September 1996 as a subscription service, letting players compete online in games for MS-DOS and Windows, chat, and download game-related content.
+It was the first online gaming provider to go live, and was bundled with many PC games, including Duke Nukem 3D, NASCAR Racing Online Series, Quake, Command & Conquer, Panzer General, and Big Red Racing.

-Many online games, especially PC games adapted for online game play, require low and consistent latency to play well.
-It was a major challenge circa 1996 for consumers to find consistent low-latency connections to central servers or to other game players because of the latency intrinsic to dial-up modems and the heavy congestion at the Internet peering points.
-T E Network, Inc. partnered with Concentric Network Corporation to offer consumers Internet access dial-up numbers that would provide the reliable low latencies they needed to play online games.
-Concentric optimized their network and their dial-up technology for the TEN service.
-Concentric also received venture capital financing from Kleiner Perkins Caufield & Byers.
+Low and consistent latency was a major challenge for online play in 1996, given the delay intrinsic to dial-up modems and congestion at internet peering points.
+T E Network partnered with Concentric Network Corporation, which optimized its network and dial-up technology for TEN, to offer consumers dial-up numbers with reliable low latency.
+Concentric had also received venture financing from Kleiner Perkins Caufield & Byers.